 But, if the prosecutor is able to prove, without the shadow of a doubt, that the offender has shown a pattern of this kind of behavior, also known as a course of conduct, the offense becomes a third-degree felony.
 Penalties go up … to a $15,000 fine and a prison term of 3 ½ years.

 Either way, you need a Pittsburgh domestic violence defense attorney to defend you and protect your rights and your future.

 If you have been charged with child endangerment in the Pittsburgh area, or in West Virginia or Ohio, you require an attorney who understands the family court system and who is dedicated to getting you the best possible outcome.
 Sean Logue and his associates at Logue Law are domestic violence criminal defense attorneys with the experience and aggressiveness that you need.
-Call them at 1-844-PITT-DUI or 412-389-0805.
+Call them at (412) 612-2210.
 Or, they can be contacted online here.
 Initial consultations are free.

 Free ConsultationYou will never find us short of knowledge & commitment

 while handling your case.